NaluKit/nalu/README.md

 ![Route Flow](https://github.com/NaluKit/nalu/blob/master/etc/images/routeFlow.png)

-To connect a component to a route, just create a controller class which extends `AbstractComponentController` and add the controller annotation `@Controller`.
+To connect a component to a route, just create a controller class which extend `AbstractComponentController` and add the controller annotation `@Controller`.
 ```JAVA
 @Controller(route = "/shell/route",